CYNAERA IACC Twin™ -Foundational Specifications

 C1 Food sensitivity or unpredictable reactions to foods, meds, supplements

-C2 Flushing, hives, rashes, itching, wheeze, GI surges, histamine-type episodes
+C2 Flushing, hives, rashes, itching, wheeze, GI surges, or histamine-type episodes

 Assignment notes